JohanVanslembrouck/corolib/reading/CORBA-AMI.md

 Apart from the synchronous function (operation1), the CORBA IDL compiler also generates a sendp_operation1 that starts a polling interaction, and a sendc_operation1 that will result in a callback function being invoked on an object the client has created.

 The sendp_ and sendc_  functions only use the 'in' and 'inout' arguments of the original operation.

 Both mechanisms are described in some more detail now.

-## Polling
+### Polling

 The sendp_ function returns a valueof type interfaceAPoller, which has the following definition:

     module moduleA
     {
-        valuetype interfaceAPoller
+        valuetype interfaceAPoller : Messaging::Poller
         {
-            bool get_operation1(in timeout,
+            bool operation1(in timeout,
-                                out argIO1, ..., out typeO1 argO1, ...,
+                            out argIO1, ...,
+						    out typeO1 argO1, ...,
-                                out typeR ret_val);
+                            out typeR ret_val) raises (CORBA::WrongTransaction);
             // more operations
         }
     }

-For every operation in the IDL, the poller has an operation whose name is prefixed with get_.
-The operation takes a timeout as first argument, followed by the 'out' arguments of the original operation.
+Each operation takes a timeout as first argument, followed by the 'inout' and 'out' arguments of the original operation.
 The last argument corresponds to the return type of the original operation, which is now an 'out' argument.
-The get_ function returns a Boolean, indicating if the response has arrived.
+The operation returns a Boolean, indicating if the response has arrived.
 If not, the 'out' arguments do not have a meaningful value.

-Using timeout value 0, the get_ operation is a non-blocking function: it will return immediately after it has checked if the reply has received and filled out the arguments.
+Using timeout value 0, the operation is a non-blocking function: it will return immediately after it has checked if the reply has received and filled out the arguments.
-A non-zero value instructs the get_ function to wait (block) for maximum this value.
+A non-zero value instructs the operation to wait (block) for maximum this value.
+A value of -1 means to block until the reply has arrived.

 The client application can use polling as follows: